qemus/qemu-docker/readme.md

       - 'c *:* rwm'
     ```

-    Please note that in this mode, the container and the VM will each have their own separate IP's.
+    Please note that in this mode, the container and the VM will each have their own separate IPs.
 The container will keep the macvlan IP, and the VM will be reachable via the DHCP IP.

   * ### How do I boot with UEFI?